6 Benefits of Continuous Monitoring for Cybersecurity

 Why is continuous monitoring important?

 Continuous monitoring is important for several reasons.
-It allows for early threat detection, faster incident response, more effective risk management, and continuous compliance with regulatory requirements such as HIPAA, PCI DSS, NIST, and GDPR.
+It allows for early threat detection, faster incident response, more effective risk management, and continuous compliance with regulatory requirements such as HIPAA, PCI DSS, GDPR, and NIST 800-53.